bmun/Chair-App/README.md

         export const messagingSenderId= "stuffHere";
         export const appId= "stuffHere";
     ```
 3. This project is designed to use a Firebase Database.
-Either create your own project in Firebase or contact me for the keys.
+Create your own project in Firebase to see it work!
 4. Run `npm install` for dependencies.
 5. Run `npm start`.
 The project will be hosted at `localhost:5000/`.